 An on-line article was written by Women’s Voices Magazine about Ms. Bridget Everett, Human Resources Staffing and Recruiting Technician.
 Ms. Everett received an associate degree from Ocean County College, and she has set a goal for herself to earn a master’s degree in public administration in five years.
 The article reflects on Ms. Everett’s past and the adversity she overcame to receive an education as well as the work she does mentoring adults and children on how to “develop their personal and professional skills; recognize leadership skills; and, most of all, challenge themselves by embracing new mindsets.”
-The attached article is representative of the dedication and intensity we find so valuable in our employees.
 Please take a few minutes to read Ms. Everett’s story.
 You will find her to be truly inspirational.

 Zone Maintenance – The Facilities Operations and Maintenance organization has initiated a new zone approach to maintenance, wherein technicians take personal accountability for specific zones on campus.
 Three new technicians (Mr. Kevin Adams, Mr. James Heatley, and Mr. Michael Mancini) have recently joined OCC as Zone Maintenance Mechanics; they will provide services as needed and address immediate operational and/or safety concerns.

 Work Control/Increased Service Levels – Facilities is now operating on a 24 hour a day schedule, with the exception of Saturday nights and Sunday mornings, with no increase in operating costs.